(RTP)

 organizations/projects.
 Experience in managing or supporting the

-management of grants and cooperation agreements for government and donors.
+management of grants and cooperation agreements for government and donors. - Experience with Global donors such as

-Global Affairs Canada or NORAD would be an asset.
+Global Affairs Canada or NORAD would be an asset. - Experience in planning, budgeting and

 financial management.
 Understanding of donor rules and regulations,